 For most communities, the standard by which local health care is judged is relatively simple: “do we have reasonable access to 24/7 emergency rural health care?”

-For any community of rural region where the answer is “no,” concerns are understandably high.
+For any community in a rural region where the answer is “no,” concerns are understandably high.
 After all, people become ill or injured at any time of the day or night, seven days a week.
 Sickness isn’t limited to Monday – Friday office hours.
-A lack of local 24/7 medical services is problematical for rural BC residents.
+A lack of local 24/7 medical services is problematic for rural BC residents.
 It also serves to limit the ability to attract newcomers, leery about setting down roots in a place without adequate health care.
 It can also give visitors pause, particularly in regions where sometimes risky outdoor activities such as cat and heli-skiing or mountain biking are popular.